darkhelmet/verboselogging/posts/most-dangerous-programming-errors-20-16.md

 ## [16.
 Information Exposure Through an Error Message](http://cwe.mitre.org/data/definitions/209.html)

 This is pretty straightforward.
-You shouldn’t blindly throw error messages up on the screen.
-If something is going on the screen, you should think about it, and putting every random exception message up there isn’t going to help anybody.
+You shouldn't blindly throw error messages up on the screen.
+If something is going on the screen, you should think about it, and putting every random exception message up there isn't going to help anybody.
 It might even hurt.

 Maybe your database user and password are in that message (for some stupid reason).
 Then what?